top of page

 A leisurely lunch gathering at a local restaurant, with travellers enjoying a relaxed, time-free meal under vibrant lanterns and a beautiful sky.

 Food is one of the most powerful ways to understand a culture.
-The market where locals actually shop.
-The restaurant with eight tables and a handwritten menu.
-The family kitchen where a recipe has been passed down for generations.
-These experiences exist everywhere in the world — and they are almost entirely inaccessible to large group tours.
+You visit the market where locals shop.
+You dine at a restaurant with eight tables and a handwritten menu.
+You step into a family kitchen where a recipe has been passed down for generations.
+These experiences exist everywhere in the world, but they are often inaccessible to large group tours.

-A group of 40 cannot fit in a small trattoria.
+A group of 40 cannot fit into a small trattoria.
 A coach schedule does not allow for a three-hour lunch that turns into a conversation about local history.
-A large group catering operation defaults to what works for everyone — which usually means what is remarkable for no one.
+Large group catering defaults to what works for everyone, which usually means what is remarkable for no one.

-Small group travel opens a completely different set of doors.
-The cooking class with a local family.
-The street food walk through a neighbourhood the coach cannot reach.
-The dinner at a restaurant where the chef comes out to explain the menu.
-These are the food memories that last — and they happen naturally when the group is small enough to actually fit through the door.
+Small group travel opens entirely different doors.
+You can enjoy a cooking class with a local family.
+You can take a street food walk through a neighborhood the coach cannot reach.
+You can have dinner at a restaurant where the chef explains the menu.
+These are the food memories that last, and they happen naturally when the group is small enough to fit through the door.

 3. The Pace Is Built for People, Not Programmes